mobiledevatwell/RestKit/README.md

 Contributing
 -------------------------

 Forks, patches and other feedback are always welcome.
-Matt wrote this sentence.

 Credits
 -------------------------